Tue, Jan 07 2014 11:00 (UTC-06:00) Central Time (US & Canada)

 JOIN PASS then add our Virtual Chapter to your list

-Please join this site by creating a user account.
+Please join our chapter by creating a user account.
 This can be accomplished by clicking here.
 All registered users will be emailed detailed instructions prior to each meeting.
 Thanks!

 Meetings At A Glance